anavinahar/architecture-center/docs/microservices/gateway.md

 - Service mesh.
 If you are using a service mesh such as linkerd or Istio, consider the features that are provided by the ingress controller for that service mesh.
 For example, the Istio ingress controller supports layer 7 routing, HTTP redirects, retries, and other features.

-When choosing a gateway technology, consider which features you require.
+When choosing a gateway technology, consider the following:

+**Features**.
 The options listed above all support layer 7 routing, but support for other features will vary.

-Also consider how you will deploy and manage the gateay.
+**Deployment**.
 Azure Application Gateway and API Management are managed services.
-Nginx and HAProxy can be configured to run in containers inside the cluster, or could be deployed to dedicated VMs outside of the cluster.
+Nginx and HAProxy will typically run in containers inside the cluster, but can also be deployed to dedicated VMs outside of the cluster.

+**Management**.
 When services are updated or new services are added, the gateway routing rules may need to be updated.
 Consider how this process will be managed.
+Similarly considerations apply to managing SSL certificates, IP whitelists, and other aspects of configuration.

+## Deployment considerations

-## Deploying Nginx or HAProxy to Kubernetes
+### Deploying Nginx or HAProxy to Kubernetes

 You can deploy Nginx or HAProxy to Kubernetes by creating a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) object.